The Ultimate Bucket List of Historical Wonders to Visit

 Petra, Jordan

-This is the coolest sight carved in Jordan’s Arabah, and it was found by a Swiss adventurer in 1812.
-Petra is well-known for its rock-cut architecture and system of water conduits.
-It was constructed as the Nabataean capital, probably around 1200 BC.
-Since 1985, UNESCO has designated it a World Heritage Site.
+This is the most awesome sight etched in Jordan’s Arabah, uncovered by some Swiss adventurer in 1812.
+Petra is famous for its rock-cut architecture and system of water conduits.
+It was built as the Nabataean capital, probably around 1200 BC.
+Since 1985, it has been on the UNESCO list of World Heritage Sites.
 810 meters is the total elevation.

 Image by Heidelbergerin from Pixabay